-Bundling services with other platforms, offerings and providers gives subscription businesses another way to reach customers without asking them to purchase and manage a separate subscription.
+Bundling services with other platforms, offerings, and providers give subscription businesses another way to reach customers without asking them to purchase and manage a separate subscription.
 It might just be the answer to outmaneuvering subscription fatigue.

 A recent study jointly conducted by Vindicia and PYMNTS highlighted the appeal of subscription bundling in today’s environment.
 The report revealed that consumers are willing to subscribe to more services through bundles than they otherwise would in taking an à la carte approach.

-There are a lot of advantages to bundling from both the provider and customer perspective.
-Bundles increase the variety and value of services by diversifying offerings, complementing products and filling in delivery gaps.
-For instance, Verizon customers who sign up for an unlimited data plan can receive a free subscription bundle that includes Disney+, Hulu and ESPN+.
+There are a lot of advantages to bundling from both the provider and customer perspectives.
+Bundles increase the variety and value of services by diversifying offerings, complementing products, and filling in delivery gaps.
+For instance, Verizon customers who sign up for an unlimited data plan can receive a free subscription bundle that includes Disney+, Hulu, and ESPN+.
 Pairing unlimited mobile data with large video streaming platforms makes perfect sense for the target audience in this case.

-For subscription providers, bundling and partnering services increases social credibility and helps expand brand footprint.
+For subscription providers, bundling and partnering services increase social credibility and help expand the brand footprint.
 With the right strategic partnerships, subscription providers can convert more users and acquire other customer segments that might otherwise be difficult to engage.